mwaqasbhati/WBSwipeableCell/README.md

 ### Expansion Styles

-The expansion style describes the behavior when the cell is swiped past a defined threshold.
+The expansion style describes the behavior when we call the `open` and `close` function of Menu View.

 |             Left         |         Right          | Top | Bottom |
 |---------------------------------|------------------------------|------------------------------|---------------------------------|